 This original train depot wasn’t suitable for President Truman’s visit to Columbia Falls, so it was moved off the tracks to make room for the new depot.
 The building was cut into thirds and moved down Nucleus Avenue in the early 1950s.
 It was purchased by Norman Stringfellow who opened an automotive shop, and he later sold it to

 Linc France who also operated an auto repair business.

 Rachel Hopkins: owner/boss lady, creative genius, frasier's mom

 I’m a local girl who has passion for all things vintage and antique!
 I’m always on the lookout for unique and quirky items to bring into the shop.
 I love to travel, and I have a bucket list that includes many major flea markets in the US and Europe!
 In the shop I strive to create interesting displays that ensure my customers will have a unique and fun shopping experience.
 I am the momma of three grown kids, three crazy cats, and of course Frasier.

 megan crawford: shop gal, photographer, designer

-Alongside working in the shop, Megan’s our go-to image-maker and graphic designer.
-If you follow us on social media, see our event marketing, or read our monthly article in Montana Woman, she’s there!
-You can learn more about her & her work at her website, meganlcrawford.com.
+I’m the shop’s photographer, designer, and marketing department.
+If you follow us on social media, see our event marketing, or read our monthly article in Montana Woman, I’m there!
+I received a Bachelor of Arts in Film & Photography from Montana State University (go cats!), and in the summers I teach 19th century printmaking workshops.
+You can learn more about me and my work at my website, meganlcrawford.com.

 frasier: shop dog, good boy